Meta's Brand Rights Protection: What You Need to Know

 "Your business must own an active trademark. ...
 If you run a smaller business, or your business has never bothered to register a trademark for your name, you are out of luck." - Sue Serna, Social Media Expert, Serna Social

-If your business doesn’t have a registered trademark, you’ll be unable to access the automated Brand Rights Protection tool.
-Instead, you’ll have to rely on Meta’s standard, manual intellectual property reporting forms.
-Beyond this, your business must also maintain a clean compliance record on Meta’s platforms.
+If your business doesn't have a registered trademark, you'll be unable to access the automated Brand Rights Protection tool.
+Instead, you'll have to rely on Meta's standard, manual intellectual property reporting forms.
+Beyond this, your business must also maintain clean compliance records on Meta's platforms.

 Compliance with Meta Policies